mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

 P2: Make buttons bigger (also resize when window resizes?), use keyboard instead for now?
 P2: Modify lists to include X/O for each call!  (stick these in TEXT files)

-P1: ALREADY THERE: Make it easy to scan patter and singing calls separately.
-(I think this is already there, using the type field which is searchable)
-P1: DONE: zero line on the EQ sliders
-P1: ALREADY THERED: double click to set EQ to zero
-P1: DONE: ability to set volume, tempo, pitch BEFORE a song is selected.  e.g. preset the volume level, or
-        set tempo to a specific value (if I want to call everything at 122, I could preset it, but if a song has a saved tempo, that would override the setting)

 Extracted from Don Beck's SECOND ROUND of email suggestions:
 P1: Stereo/Mono button is hard to tell whether it shows the mode, or what you go to when pressing it
 P1: All column heads were highlighted?
 (Could be due to him being on a VERY old Mac OS release)
 P3: Black text on blue band (almost certainly the old Mac OS X release.
 I don't see this on El Capitan.)
 P2: Resize of columns in songTable should also resize the search fields to match.
 (Nice idea!)
-P2: I'd like to see both BPM and % for tempo.
-(Preference, maybe?)
-P1: Tab between search fields (FIXED 10/1/16)
-P3: When click into a field, select text that is already there.
-(Already true for the # field,
-      and double-click does this for the search fields.)
 P1: Put the fact that the search fields work together into the Manual.

 ===========================